Here Come the Double Deckers!

-Here Come the Double Deckers! is a 17-part British children's television series originally broadcast from 1970 until 1971 on BBC1, revolving around the adventures of seven children whose den was an old red double-decker London bus in a scrap yard.
-The programme made its US debut on 12 September 1970 at 10:30 am ET on ABC.
-The entire series was released on 1 November 2010 on DVD in the United Kingdom.
+Here Come the Double Deckers! is a 17-part British children's television series originally broadcast in 1971 on BBC1, revolving around the adventures of seven children whose den was an old red double-decker London bus in a scrap yard.

 The show

 A co-production between British independent film company Century Films and 20th Century Fox Television, it is a children's adventure sitcom.
-The shows (without adverts) are about 22 minutes in length.
+The shows are about 22 minutes in length.

-The programme made its US debut on 12 September 1970 at 10:30 am ET on ABC, and in the United Kingdom began at 4.55 pm on 1 January 1971 on BBC1.
-In the US, the series was repeated on Sunday mornings on ABC from 12 September 1971 to 3 September 1972, in the same time slot.
+The programme made its US debut on 12 September 1970 on ABC, and began in the UK on 1 January 1971 on BBC1.
+In the US, the series was repeated on Sunday mornings on ABC from 12 September 1971 to 3 September 1972.

-The series was given a repeat in the United Kingdom during the early 1990s by certain ITV companies.
+The series was repeated in the UK by the BBC until 1977, and then during the early 1990s on a number of ITV companies.

-Each week saw the gang in a separate adventure including episodes based around a runaway homemade hovercraft, a chocolate factory and invading 'Martians' with guns that shoot out chocolate candy, a disastrous camping holiday, collecting tin foil for a guide dog, becoming pop moguls with their protégé 'The Cool Cavalier', and a haunted stately home.
+Each week saw the gang in a separate adventure, including episodes based around a runaway homemade hovercraft, a chocolate factory and invading 'Martians' with guns that shoot out chocolate candy, a disastrous camping holiday, collecting tin foil for a guide dog, becoming pop moguls with their protégé 'The Cool Cavalier', and a haunted stately home.

 Some of the cast were unknown, though Melvyn Hayes was an established adult actor, Gillian Bailey was fairly experienced for a child actor and both Brinsley Forde and Michael Audreson had appeared in The Magnificent Six and a Half, a series of Children's Film Foundation films on which the Double Deckers were based.
 Hayes also wrote the episode "Man's Best Friend", co-wrote the episode "Get a Movie On!", co-wrote the series' theme music, and acted as a dialogue coach for the series.
-Bailey is now head of the drama department at Royal Holloway, University of London.
+Bailey went on to become head of the drama department at Royal Holloway, University of London, and as at July 2023 is Professor of Women's Performance Histories at the Royal Central School of Speech and Drama in London.
 Peter Firth has gone on to a prominent acting career, appearing in Equus, The Hunt for Red October, Tess, Pearl Harbor and Spooks (known in some territories as MI-5).
 Co-star Brinsley Forde later became the lead singer in Aswad.

 The series was originally scheduled for 26 episodes (as well as a second series of 26 additional episodes), but production ceased after 17 had been completed.